Steve Prescott

-After spending two years at Hull, Prescott joined Wakefield Trinity (Heritage № 1154) in 2000, but rejoined Hull a year later after being released by Wakefield Trinity due to the club's financial difficulties.
+After spending two years at Hull, Prescott joined Wakefield Trinity in 2000, but re-joined Hull a year later after being released by Wakefield Trinity due to the club's financial difficulties.
 He changed his international allegiance to Ireland, who he represented at the 2000 Rugby League World Cup.
 He also made one appearance for Lancashire in 2003, but suffered a serious knee injury while playing for the team, which ultimately ended his playing career.

 In 2006, Prescott was diagnosed with a rare form of stomach cancer and was given months to live.
 He set up the Steve Prescott Foundation in 2007, and went on to organise a series of money-raising initiatives.
 He raised almost half a million pounds for charity through the foundation, and was awarded an MBE in 2009 for his efforts.
-After a long battle with the disease, he died aged 39.
-In October 2013 a small group of people started a campaign to get the highest honour in British Rugby League, the Man of Steel Award, to be renamed after Prescott.
-On 5 March 2014, the RFL announced that the award would be renamed and is now known as the Steve Prescott Man of Steel Award.
+After a long battle with the disease, he died in 2013, aged 39.
+A year later, the Rugby Football League renamed the Man of Steel Award in Prescott's honour.

 Early life

-Steve Prescott was born in St. Helens, Lancashire, England on 26 December 1973.
+Steve Prescott was born in St Helens, Lancashire, England on 26 December 1973.
 He attended De La Salle High School, and he was the son of the rugby league footballer; Eric Prescott.
 Steve Prescott was introduced to sports from an early age, often playing both football and rugby league on the same weekend.
 Prescott trialled with several football clubs before opting to focus on rugby league during his teens.
 He was playing for local amateur side Nutgrove before signing for St Helens in 1992.